darcyMaz/YTtoPSP/README.md

 <h3 align="center"> YTtoPSP </h3>

   <p align="center">
-    A project which allows the user to download audio from YouTube videos in a format playable on PSP, sorted by track number, which includes neccesary metadata.
+    A project which allows the user to download audio from YouTube videos in a format playable on PSP, sorted by track number, which includes user inputted metadata.

   </p>
 </div>